 What is the PMP Exam Passing Score?

 PMI has played around with the passing score several times.
 It is a common belief that 61% is the passing score for the PMP Exam.
 However, this is not an official pass rate so no hard carded passing score is available.
 Also, the passing score is subject to PMI discretion.
 The 61% passing rate was the reason for setting a benchmark based on the complexity of the PMP examination and success ratio with respect to the total exams.
-Remember 25 out of 200 questions are unscored questions.
-It means that you must have at least 106 questions out of scored 175 questions.

 The most important point to consider is what should be the percentage of practice tests.
 That can give you the idea of whether you are ready for the actual PMP Exam.
 I can safely recommend that PMP aspirants must score at least 70% in their practice PMP exams to guarantee their PMP success.
 The better the practice score, the better the chance to succeed.